swesos2018/swesos2018.github.io/index.md

 The workshop will take place at the Department of Computer Science, Linköping University, in room [Alan Turing](https://www.ida.liu.se/department/location/search.sv.shtml?keyword=alan+turing).

 Participation is free of charge, except that participants may have to pay their own lunch.
-All participants (including presenters) need to register for the workshop.
+All participants (including presenters) need to [register](https://simplesignup.se/event/138267) for the workshop.

+If you have any dietary restrictions, please contact the organizers.

 ## Submission guidelines